β

 npm create @objectql@latest my-app -- --template hello-world

-Create a file src/objects/todo.object.yml:
+Create src/objects/todo.object.yml:

 name: todo